jmjf/go-core/notes/016-Logging.md

 * [zap](https://github.com/uber-go/zap)
 * [zerolog](https://github.com/rs/zerolog)

-(I'd like to try `apex/log` because TJ Holowaychuk built it, but the last commit is over a year old, so not an option.)
+I'd like to try `apex/log` because TJ Holowaychuk built it, but the last commit is from 2020, Apex's SSL cert has been revoked (site dead), and TJ hasn't done much on GitHub since 2020 (and by TJ's historical standards, 2020 was a slow year).

+`logrus` is in maintenance mode, meaning no new features, only security and bug fixes.
+(It points to the two Z-loggers above and `apex/log`, was put into maintenance in February 2020.)
+Even so, it's more forked and starred than either of the Z-loggers, so gets a look.

 I'll test the experimental `slog`, `logrus`, `zap`, and `zerolog`.
 Besides the main criteria defined above, my concerns are about how reasonable the logging code and output looks.